Support road.cc

 A semi-compact chainset, sometimes called mid-compact or faux pro, has a 52-tooth outer chainring and a 36-tooth inner chainring.

-This means that the biggest gears aren’t quite as big as those of a 53/39 chainset but they’re not far off, and they’re larger than those of a compact.
+This means that the biggest gears aren’t quite as big as those of a 54/40 or 53/39 chainset but they’re not far off, and they’re larger than those of a compact.

-Semi-compact chainsets have become popular over the past few years because they offer something for most types of terrain.
-Many of the road bikes we review here at road.cc are now fitted with these.
+Semi-compact chainsets have become hugely popular over recent years because they offer something for most types of terrain.
+Many road bikes we review here at road.cc are fitted with these.
+Shimano, for example, offers semi-compact chainsets across its range of road groupsets, apart from entry-level Cues.

 Sub-compact